 - Works with Amazon Alexa (Echo) and Google Home

 Customer Service & Support

 Link Interactive has been in the industry for over 60 years.
 During that time, they’ve made customer service a priority.
-They hold an A+ rating with the BBB, an Angie’s List Super Service Award, 5 stars with Alarm.com, and they are highly rated on multiple review sites.
+They hold an A+ rating with the BBB, multiple Angie’s List Super Service Awards, 5 stars with Alarm.com, and they are highly rated on multiple review sites.

 A third reason to love Link is that they make moving easy.
 As the equipment is wireless and Link a nationwide provider, you can move and take your service and equipment with you without penalty.

 Finally, Link will price lock your rate during your three-year contract.

 One thing you should be aware of, however, is that they do have an early termination fee.
 If you decide to cancel your subscription mid-contract, you’ll pay 75% of the sum of your remaining term.
 For example, if you signed a 3-year contract at $35.99/month and cancel after two years, you’ll pay $323.97.